cooklang/cooklang-org/content/_index.md

 ---
-title: 'CookLang – Recipe Markup Language'
+title: 'Cooklang – Recipe Markup Language'
 date: 2021-05-20T15:14:39+10:00
 ---

 ![Recipes](/example.png)

-CookLang and the tools we've built to use it, you can:
+Cooklang and the tools we've built to use it, you can:

 * simplify your personal recipe management;
 * streamline your shopping routine;
 * make cooking more fun.

-Here's how the CookLang ecosystem makes that happen:
+Here's how the Cooklang ecosystem makes that happen:

 * All recipes are human-readable text files.
 * Everything is a file.
 No databases.
 And you have complete control over your information.